mololab/valoline/README.md

 ## Is there any BAN risk?

 NO, definitely there is not any ban or limitation risk.
-Game files are not chaning.
+Game files are not changing.

 <br>